frankframework/frank-manual/docs/source/operator/messageLog.rst

 ..
 NOTE::

-   If you are a Frank developer yourself, look in the Frank!Doc under "MessageLogs".
+   If you are a Frank developer yourself, look in the Frank!Doc under "TransactionalStorages".
 When you select that heading, you can for example select "JdbcTransactionalStorage".
 This element has an attribute "retention", the number of days that the retention period lasts.